User Management

 - They’re added to your organization automatically

-- Permissions still managed in BeeKeeper
+- Organization permissions are still managed in BeeKeeper

 Tips for User Management